alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 ### Step 8

-After successfully adding liquidity, you will be able to see your LP tokens and further information in "My Liquidity" panel.
+After successfully adding liquidity, you will be able to see your LP tokens and related details in "My Liquidity" panel.

-* **My LP** are your LP token holdings for the pool.
-Note LP tokens are specific por each pool.
+* **My LP** are your LP token holdings specific to the pool you contributed to.
+Each pool issues its own unique LP tokens.
-* The **Pooled** amount represents the total token holdings of the liquidity pool.
+* The **Pooled** amount represents your total token holdings in the liquidity pool.
+Initially, reflects the amount you added and it increases over time due to accrued fees, showing your updated share of the pool's total liquidity.
-* The **My Pool Share** reflects your contribution, as a percentage, to the pool’s liquidity for reference.
+* The **My Pool Share** shows how much of the overall pool you own, as a percentage.
-* The **Indicative Value** changes depending on the price action of both assets, which may result in changing values.
+* The **Indicative Value** reflects the value of your holdings in USD, which can change based on the price action of the underlying assets.

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-8-my-liquidity.png" alt=""><figcaption><p>"My Liquidity" panel.</p></figcaption></figure>